-In this section we provide several numerical examples known from nonlinear system analysis and control design.
-Only nonconvex SOS problems with potentially non-affine system dynamics are considered.
-The proposed filter line-search algorithm is benchmarked to the state-of-the art method, that is, coordinate-descent (CD) (cf. ~\cite{chakrabortyEtAl2011,chakrabortyEtAl2011ii,iannelli2018,seilerBalas2010,yinEtAl2019,Yin2021,jarvisEtAl2003,Cunis2021aut,majumdarEtAl2013,lin2022,newton2025a,amesControlBarrierFunctions2019,clark2021,tan2006,schneeberger_sos_2023,loureiro2025}).
-We compare the number of iterations, computation time and cost for given problem size.
-We denote the problem size by the number of system states $n$, constraints $n_\text{con.}$ (both linear and cone constraints) and decision variables $n_\text{dec.}$ of the underlying SDP.
-We report only the problem size of the sequential SOS approach, as it reflects the overall size.
-In contrast, CD involves multiple smaller subproblems, which may include redundant constraints or variables.
-A detailed breakdown is available in the supplementary material~\cite{DARUS-5677_2026}.
-This section concludes with a comparison of the main characteristics of the two methods and provides practical aspects such as initial guess generation for the sequential approach.
+We provide several numerical benchmarks arising from nonlinear system analysis and control design.
+Only nonconvex SOS problems with potentially nonaffine system dynamics are considered.
+The proposed filter line search algorithm is benchmarked against the hitherto state-of-the-art method, coordinate-descent (CD, cf. ~\cite{chakrabortyEtAl2011,chakrabortyEtAl2011ii,iannelli2018,seilerBalas2010,yinEtAl2019,Yin2021,jarvisEtAl2003,Cunis2021aut,majumdarEtAl2013,lin2022,newton2025a,amesControlBarrierFunctions2019,clark2021,tan2006,schneeberger_sos_2023,loureiro2025}).
+This section concludes with a comparison of the main characteristics of the two methods and some practical aspects such as initial guess generation for the sequential quadratic SOS approach.